1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 16.2. (in the case of an ordinary Council Member) if he is removed from office by means of a notice to the Association from the Member Association which he represents;

 16.3. (in the case of the Chair or Deputy Chair) if he is removed from office by a resolution approved by not less than three quarters of the ordinary Council Members present a meeting of the Council; or

 16.4. if by notice in writing to the Secretary he resigns his office.

 17.1. arises on the Council in respect of an ordinary Council Member the Member Association represented by that Council Member may appoint another person to complete the remainder of the vacant term;

-17.2. arises in respect of the Chairman or Deputy Chairman the Council may appoint another person to complete the remainder of the vacant term;
+17.2. arises in respect of the Chair or Deputy Chair the Council may appoint another person to complete the remainder of the vacant term;

 and in either case the person so appointed shall hold office for the remainder of the period during which the Council Member whom he replaces would have held office but for such casual vacancy.